Frequently Asked Questions

 I use multiple WheresTheGig accounts.
 Is there an easy way to show all account gigs on my calendar, and to switch accounts without having to log out and log back in?

 Yes.
 The Multi Account features are very convenient.
-You can associate yourself with any account where you have administrative access.
+You can associate yourself with any account for which you have login access.
 Instructions:

 1. The multi-account features are controlled using the " Multi Accounts View" link on the lower navigation bar of the "Display Gigs" tab.